10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h3 id="version-control">Version Control</h3>

 [Git](http://git-scm.com) - At 10up we use Git for version control.
 We encourage people to use the command line for interacting with Git.
-GUI’s are permitted, but will not be supported internally.
+GUI’s are permitted but will not be supported internally.

 [SVN](https://subversion.apache.org/) - We use SVN, but only in the context of WordPress.com VIP.
 Again, we encourage people to use the command line as we do not support GUI's internally.